 To date, under English law, the question of limitation in the context of competition litigation has often been considered through the lens of section 32 of the Limitation Act 1980, which serves to suspend the usual six-year limitation period in cases where there has been "deliberate concealment" by the defendant.
-Accordingly, in claims involving "secret cartels", typically time only begins to run from that point at which the claimant discovers the concealment or "could with reasonable diligence"3 have discovered it.
+Accordingly, in claims involving "secret cartels", typically time only begins to run from that point at which the claimant discovers the concealment or "could with reasonable diligence" has often and the context of the concealment or "could with reasonable diligence" have discovered it.